dnlml/memories/README.md

 ## TODO
 - check multiple upload from differente devices
-- show fullscreen the first image for 5 second, the resize it and remove it
 - sometimes error `Error: Input file is missing or of an unsupported image format`
 - fix rotation problem